Delfina Foundation, London, UK

 Please submit only electronic copies of the above documents to following email address: email@example.com

-Skype interviews with shortlisted applicants will be on the week of 15 January 2018.
+Skype interviews with shortlisted applicants will be during the week of 10 December 2018.

 About Delfina Foundation